agateau/qpropgen/README.md

   `readwrite`.

 - `argType`: The type of the setter argument.
-If not set qpropgen uses const refs for types which are not pointers and not known scalars (int, bool, qreal).
+If not set qpropgen uses const references for types which are not pointers and not known scalars (int, bool, qreal).

 - `setterName`: Name of the setter.
-Defaults to `set<Name>`, so the setter of a property named `foo` will be `setFoo`.
+Defaults to `set<Name>`, so the setter of a property named `foo` will be named `setFoo`.

 - `varName`: Name of the variable backing the property.
-Defaults to `m<Name>`, so the variable of a property named `foo` will be `mFoo`.
+Defaults to `m<Name>`, so the variable of a property named `foo` will be named `mFoo`.

 - `impl`: One of `plain` (getter and setter), `virtual` (virtual getter and setter) or `pure` (virtual pure getter and setter).

 - `value`: The default value of the property.

-### `defaults`
+### The `defaults` field

-`defaults` can contain default values for properties.
-Of course some fields like `name` should not have a default.
+Adding a field to the `defaults` object lets you define default values for all properties.

 For example you can define that all properties are of type `qreal` by default
 with: